 The current route has various pinch points bounded by river on one side and railway on the other.
 Further, there are numerous farm accesses and the road towards Halvergate that will need to be accommodated.
 These may mean that any improvements cannot be fitted 'on-line' and a wider route choice corridor has to be considered.
-This could have immense implications on the landscape, history and ecology and could alter http://www.broads-authority.gov.uk/looking-after/projects/water,-mills-and-marshes
+This could have immense implications on the landscape, history and ecology and could alter the attitude of the Authority to any proposals.
+Constraint scoping needs to be undertaken very early in the process.